Table of contents

 (Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates).

-Figures are published approximately eight to ten months after the reference year to which the data relate.
+Figures are usually published approximately eight to ten months after the reference year to which the data relate.

 The annual release of the civil partnership publication is announced on the GOV.UK release calendar at least four weeks before publication, and on our own release calendar.

-For more details on related releases, our release calendar provides 12 month's notice of release dates.
+For more details on related releases, our release calendar provides notice of upcoming release dates.
 In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change.
 The reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Statistics.

 Concepts and definitions